If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 And, the Brother SE1900 sews SIDEWAYS and BACKWARDS.
 How cool is that?
 I keep forgetting about this function, but this is something that makes me smile a little on the inside every time I remember to use it.
 You can do a straight stitch in all 4 directions and a zigzag in all 4 directions.
-The one caveat, though, is the length (and width of the zigzag) is preset, and of course, you can only use center needle.
+The one caveat, though, is the length (and width of the zigzag) are preset, and of course, you can only use center needle.

 Speaking of center needle, most sewing machines, like my old Brother CS6000i and my Singer 4452 heavy-duty machine, have only three options for needle position: left, right, and center.
 Because the Brother SE1900 is awesome, you can set it to ANY position within 3.5mm of center on either side of the needle.
-This is so handy when sewing projects that require a very precise needle position.
+This is so handy when sewing projects that require an exact needle position.

 How good is the Brother SE1900 for quilting?

 The Brother SE1900 handles thick quilt layers up to 6mm well (within reason; it’s not a heavy-duty machine, of course!)

 The throat space is 7.4″ wide x 4.1″ high, larger than many of the Brother combination quilting and sewing machines.
 This allows you to create larger projects with ease.

 Embroidering with the Brother SE1900

 What are the embroidery designs included in the Brother SE1900?

 The 138 built-in designs are on pages 4 and 5 of the design guide.
 26 of the designs that count towards the 138 total are floral letters.
 For in-depth information about each design, such as expected embroidery time and the number of colors per design, scroll to page 18.

 11 fonts are included, 7 of which are English.
 3 of the fonts are Japanese, and 1 is Cyrillic.
 For a quick overview of the fonts compared side-by-side, flip to page 38.
 For details about specific fonts, start at the bottom of page 5.
 The fonts aren’t all that great, so you will likely want to add others yourself.
 (Here are some places to download free embroidery fonts!)